michl3000/ChangeBot/README.md

 # ChangeBot
-Menu on a TFT Display to change the color of a W2812B stripe
+Menu on a TFT Display to change the color of a W2812B stripe with an Arduino